hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-istio-and-spire.md

 ![](/img/picture1.jpg)

-Later this spire issued certificates or identities to workloads or services can be used for communication between different trust domains or between two different clusters also.
+Later this SPIRE issued certificates or identities to workloads or services can be used for communication between different trust domains or between two different clusters also.

-Use the steps in this blog to install Istio and Spire on the same cluster, then deploy a sample application using Spire-issued identities.
+Use the steps in this blog to install Istio and SPIRE on the same cluster, then deploy a sample application using SPIRE-issued identities.

 ### Step 1: Creating your own cluster